The Katalon Blog

 Key features:

-• Allows testing from various Java-compatible operating systems.
+• Runs on all Java-compatible operating systems.

-• Facilitates easy interpretation of test results with dynamic HTML reporting.
+• Supports dynamic HTML reporting.

-• Fully portable and compatible with 100% Java.
+• Fully portable and 100% Java-based.

 User Manual: Apache JMeter User Manual